digitpk/digitpk/README.md

 Here are some ideas to get you started:

-- 🔭 Currently working on Laravel, Flutter & Wordpress
+- 🔭 Currently working on Laravel & Flutter.
 - 🌱 We are currently providing services related to IT services but not limited to above mention technologies.
 - 👯 We are looking to collaborate on where we both can win.
 - 🤔 We are looking for help with Growth with like minded businesses